UniversalTourist/termProject/README.md

-# termProject
-Software Tools Class  - Term Project
+#Software Tools Class
+##Term Project
+###Graphs are done with base R plots.
+But later will be made by ggplot2